VerisimilitudeX/quickfilters/README.md

 ![Inverted to Color Conversion](https://user-images.githubusercontent.com/96280466/184777184-388b812b-bbd0-4071-9778-e287e7e250a4.png)

 ## Installation Instructions
 To use this software, you first need download and extract the `ImageConversionTools.jar` or `ImageConversionTools.zip` file.
+If you don't already have a JDK and/or IDE, please download JDK 11+ and configure it with your IDE.
 After that, you can run the file of the conversion software you wish to use.
 Then, select your image(s) and click the `Open` button from the DirectoryResource popup.
 The software will automatically perform the specified task and save it to the same directory as the original image along with a suffix of the type of conversion performed.

 ## Algorithm Explanation
 1. The user selects a group of images to convert.